People

 supervisor

-I am a doctoral candidate in International Relations, following an early career in policymaking, research, and non-profit leadership across the US, Denmark, and Australia.
-My research recovers the international thought of twentieth-century intellectuals and activists who forged political relationships across racialized divides, deepening historical and theoretical understanding of global racial hierarchy.
+I am a doctoral candidate in International Relations at the University of Oxford, following an early career in policymaking, research, and non-profit leadership across the US, Denmark, and Australia.
+I research the grounds of solidarity in international politics, with a focus on the political thought of overlooked or erased historical women and people of colour who sought to develop alliances across cleavages of race, gender, class, nation, and empire.

 Publications